qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_checklist.rst

         - Remarks
         - Issue link
       * - REQ_01_01
-        - Is / are the safety analysis is / are finished?
+        - Is / are the attribute sufficient set correctly?
-        - The safety analysis is finished, if all artifacts of the analysis are "valid" and "sufficient".
+        - The mitigations shall have a direct influence ont the violation by prevention, detection or mitigation to reduce the risk to an acceptable level.
-        - No open topics in safety analysis report.
+        - The mitigations are sufficient.
         - <yes|no>
         -
       * - REQ_01_02